 Experts also suggest avoiding certain ingredients when incorporating vitamin C into your routine.
 Exfoliating acids, for example, may cause irritation if used in tandem with this brightening ingredient, and so could retinol.
 This doesn’t mean you have to phase them out altogether.
 You could try using vitamin C in the morning and exfoliants in the evening, or alternate days instead.

 Our favourite vitamin C skincare products

-At £12.47 for Beauty Pie members, it’s a total steal too.
-Use the code LIZLOVES for your first month free at Beauty Pie.
+At £16 for Beauty Pie members, it’s a total steal too.
+Use the code LIZLOVES at checkout for £10 off your first month or your first annual fee.

 Clinique Fresh Pressed 7-Day System

 A couple of drops of this anti-aging booster added to your moisturiser is sure to bring you fresher and brighter skin.

 This potent blend is suitable for most skin types and promises to refresh and renew your glow.